Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Once in remote server, usually there is nothing much to navigate to get to your website files.
 There will probably be hidden folder .ssh, hidden file .bash_profile, etc, which you can see by running `ls -la`.
 You likely have to install nginx or apache from scratch, then setup root web directory for your website, Aka working directory for your code and webpages.

+### Dedicated Server: Is Linux Admin Ready?
+- With dedicated server, they might install a bare bones OS version.
+This means some commands you expect to help with Linux administration like sudo might be missing!
+Package installer might be missing sources to search packages from.
+- This is especially true for Debian 12, etc. In that case, refer to the folder Debian -> Debian - Breaking in new shoes

 ---

 ### Dedicated Server: Split Dedicated Server into VPS